cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 This section is with the current `gaia 2.0.*` implementation.

-  1. Validators should set their `gaia` with a halt time of `1605765600`ie. 06:00 UTC on Nov 19th in Unix time.
+  1. Validators should set their `gaia` with a halt time of `1611813600`ie. 06:00 UTC on Jan 28th in Unix time.

   2. Validators should then export the current cosmos state with `gaiad export > cosmoshub-3-export.json`